hjr18/Webdev/README.md

 Questions/Further explanation on any of the above/the project as a whole can be sent through to Engineering team/Sharon.

 It's up to the team to drive progress amongst themselves and choose leaders for set periods of time, delegation of tasks etc.
-After the two weeks – GUIs will be presented to Senior Management who will provide feedback
+After the two weeks – GUIs will be presented to Senior Management who will provide feedback.